Yungblud: Career

-2017–2018: Yungblud EP
+2017–2018: Yungblud EP and 21st Century Liability

-On 7 April 2017, Harrison released his first single, "King Charles".
+On 7 April 2017, Yungblud released his first single, "King Charles".
 On 15 September 2017, he released "I Love You, Will You Marry Me", a song about a dark, modern-day love story.
 On 10 November 2017, he released "Tin Pan Boy", a song about the construction project on Tin Pan Alley, a musical hotspot place in London.
 On 19 January 2018, he released an EP, Yungblud (stylised in all capitals) which includes the three singles from earlier in the year.

-2018–2019: 21st Century Liability and The Underrated Youth

 On 19 January 2018, he released "Polygraph Eyes" from the EP, a song about sexual assault against girls.
 Speaking to Harper's Bazaar, he stated that "it needs to be spoken about from a male perspective, to dilute and smash the shit of this lad mentality that's been so vastly accepted."
 From 12 to 30 March 2018, he supported K.Flay on her "Everywhere Is Somewhere" tour.
 On 14 March 2018, he released the music video for "Polygraph Eyes" to YouTube.

-On 6 July, Harrison released his first album, 21st Century Liability.
+On 6 July, Yungblud released his first album, 21st Century Liability.
 In July 2018, he headed to the United States, hitting several tour dates a part of Vans Warped Tour.
 On 10 August he released an EP, containing seven acoustic versions of songs from 21st Century Liability, called Yungblud (Unplugged).
 In August 2018, the music video for "Falling Skies" featuring Charlotte Lawrence was released from the season 2 soundtrack of Netflix's series 13 Reasons Why.
-From 20 September 2018 to 20 April 2019 he toured for his debut album, with Arrested Youth joining his American dates and Carlie Hanson joining the UK and Europe dates.
+From 20 September 2018 to 20 April 2019 he toured for his debut album, with Arrested Youth joining the American dates and Carlie Hanson joining the UK and Europe dates.

+2019–2020: The Underrated Youth and Weird!

 On 17 January 2019, he released the single "Loner".
 On 14 February 2019, he released the single "11 Minutes" with Halsey and Travis Barker along with its music video.
 Lyrically, the song is about a relationship that fails due to self-sabotage.
 He released his first live album Yungblud (Live in Atlanta) 22 March 2019.

 From 3 May 2019 to 31 August 2019, he embarked on the Don't Wanna Be a Loner tour, including some festival dates.
 "Parents" was the first single released from The Underrated Youth EP.
 It was released 24 May 2019 and described by Yungblud as a song about individualism.
 "I Think I'm Okay" was released by Machine Gun Kelly, Harrison and Travis Barker on 7 June 2019.
 On 26 July 2019, Yungblud was featured in the soundtrack for Fast & Furious: Hobbs & Shaw with a cover of Jim Croce's "Time in a Bottle".
 On 29 July 2019, the single "Hope For the Underrated Youth" was premiered on BBC Radio 1 during Annie Mac's Future Sounds as Annie Mac's Hottest Record in the World.